 Academic Advisors.
 Academic Advisors can provide some information about credentialing, career paths, and professional trends in counseling or art therapy.
-They also can refer students to other sources of professional information and assist students with referrals for their personal counseling requirement.

 Academic Advisement is a student-initiated activity.
 If you would like formal advisement, please request a meeting with your advisor.